Consumer FAQs

 - Power Purchase Agreement or PPA, where a customer buys electricity generated by a distributed generation (DG) solar project installed on their property.

 The Disclosure Form is a standard document required by Illinois Shines and includes key information about your solar project or community solar subscription.
 You should review and sign the Disclosure Form before you sign your contract or subscription agreement.
-The standard format means you can use the Disclosure Form to compare offers from different solar companies on an apples-to-apples basis.
+The standard format means you can use the Disclosure Form to compare offers from different solar companies.
+To learn more about Disclosure Forms visit the Disclosure Form Deep Dive page.

 An installation contract or subscription agreement, on the other hand, is a legal agreement between a customer and the Approved Vendor or Designee solar company.
 Your contract or subscription agreement may include additional information that is not included in your Disclosure Form.
 Make sure to read both documents carefully.